tomlurge/visionion/README.md

-	 gmed		pbg		guard_probability			number			mean		probability of a client picking a relay for their guard position gmed		pbm		middle_probability			number			mean		probability of a client picking a relay for their middle position gmed		pbe		exit_probability			number			mean		probability of a client picking a relay for their exit position gmed		as		autonomous system			integer			mode
+	 gmed		pbg		guard_probability			number			mean		probability of a client picking a relay for their guard position gmed		pbm		middle_probability			number			mean		probability of a client picking a relay for their middle position gmed		pbe		exit_probability			number			mean		probability of a client picking a relay for their exit position e		pex		permitted exit ports		array	integer	mode		some of: 80, 443, 6667 gmed		as		autonomous system			integer			mode
-	 gmed		pex		permitted exit ports		array	integer	mode		some of: 80, 443, 6667 gmed		cc		country code				string			mode		two-letter (ISO 3166-1 alpha-2), upper case
+	 gmed		cc		country code				string			mode		two-letter (ISO 3166-1 alpha-2), upper case

 	LEGEND --------------------------------------------------------------------